Multiple Deposit Accounts for ACH and Credit Card Payments

 In your Rentec Direct account:

 - Right-click on the Property and select Edit Property from the menu.

 - Change the Default Income Account setting to the appropriate bank account for your secondary account that should receive those funds.

 System Advice: For multi-unit properties, be sure to edit the Default Income Account for the primary property as well as each individual sub-unit.

-Important Note: If a Default Income Account is not configured on the property, the system will deposit the funds into the Primary Default Income Account that you have set up under the Online Payments on the Settings tab.
+Important Note: If a Default Income Account is not configured on the property, the system will deposit the funds into the Primary Default Income Account that you have set up in Settings under Online Payments.